programmerraja/MyBlog/content/post/2024/Generative AI  A Personal Deep Dive  My Notes and Insights Part -2.md

 - [The Best Way to Generate Structured Output from LLMs](https://www.instill.tech/blog/llm-structured-outputs)
 - [Choosing the Best Structured Output Parser Approach | 3 Ways To Generate Structured Output](https://blog.gopenai.com/choosing-the-best-structured-output-parser-approach-3-ways-to-generate-structured-output-d9686482729c)

-## LLM Wrapper

-LLMs are incredibly powerful, the process of interacting with them  from making requests to handling their responses  can sometimes be cumbersome, especially if you’re not deeply familiar with the underlying technicalities.

-This is where **LLM wrappers** come in.
-An LLM wrapper is essentially a library or framework that abstracts away the repetitive, lower-level details involved in interacting with an LLM.
-Think of it as a bridge that makes it easier and more efficient to communicate with these models by providing pre-built functionality and common abstractions.
-With a wrapper, you can focus on the big picture, while the wrapper handles the technical nuances.

-There are several great libraries available, each with its own strengths and use cases.
-Based on my experience, here are a few of the most popular ones:

 | Library                                                                                                         | Method                       | Description                                                |
 | --------------------------------------------------------------------------------------------------------------- | ---------------------------- | ---------------------------------------------------------- |
 | [langchain](https://python.langchain.com/docs/modules/model_io/output_parsers/types/pydantic/)                  | Prompting & function calling | Pydantic output parser as part of langchain                |